 The company has partnered with MTN in Nigeria to enable customers to make installment payments using their mobile phone credit.
 This payment is done for about 5 years after paying an initial commitment fee which gives them access to the solar system.
 The customer then owns the system after completing the installment payments.

 As at 2017, Azuri Technologies had distributed 28,000 solar system units in 11 countries across Sub-Saharan Africa; in Tanzania, Kenya, Ethiopia, Uganda, Sierra Leone, Malawi, Zimbabwe, South Africa, Rwanda, Togo, and Ghana.
 More than 140,000 people had benefited from the solar power the company provided.

 Customers first pay a small one-time installation fee for the solar home system after which they are required to purchase a scratch card, or use an integrated mobile money service to top-up their unit.
-After 18 months of top-ups, customer are able to pay off the cost of the system thereby making it theirs.
-In Tanzania customers can make payments using mobile payments platform Tigo Pesa.
+After 18 months of top-ups, customers are able to pay off the cost of the system thereby making it theirs.
+In Tanzania, customers can make payments using mobile payments platform Tigo Pesa.